alxhotel/angular-openvidu/README.md

 You are ready.
 Use it in your template:

-- `wsUrl`: Websocket URL pointing to your [Openvidu Server](https://github.com/OpenVidu/openvidu/tree/master/openvidu-server).
+- `wsUrl`: Websocket URL pointing to your [OpenVidu Server](https://github.com/OpenVidu/openvidu/tree/master/openvidu-server).
 Type: `String`.
 - `sessionId`: An id for a session.
 Type: `String`.
 - `participantId`: An id for the participant joining the session.
 Type: `String`.